 It is okay to make mistakes as long as you learn from them.
 While preparing for GRE quant, make an error sheet.
 This sheet will make you aware of the concepts that need more attention from you.

 It is an effective way of learning and keeps you on your toes.
 Record your progress as it will help you know your pace.
 Notice your weaknesses and work towards minimizing them.

 As GRE doesn’t have negative marking, you can answer every question.
 But, do not get stuck on a difficult question.
 Mark It for review and come back to it at last.

 As a matter of fact, time management is crucial if you want to ace the GRE quantitative section.

 You get two quantitative reasoning sections with 20 questions each.
 You need to complete each section in 35 minutes.
 This means you have less than 2 minutes to solve each question.

-Notice how much time you are taking to do a calculation or problem set.
+Notice how much time you take to do a calculation or problem set.
 Gradually, try to minimize the time if you are taking too long.
-The calculator present on the GRE test portal is a bit difficult to use.
+The calculator present on the GRE test portal is difficult to use.
 So, make sure you use it judiciously.